DanTheetje/DanTheetje-Study-Guide-Theory-Semiconductor-Devices-KUL/theory_questions/pn_diode.md

 ##### III.3.1.3 Contribution of Majority Carriers

-- How do majority carriers contribute to current flow in a diode?
+- Why does the majority carrier concentration adjust itself?
+- Why is the majority current only deducable from the minority current?
 - Why can’t the Shockley approximation evaluate the drift current of majority carriers?
+(Because of there actually being a small field in the neutral region that creates non-neglible driftcurrent)

 #### III.3.2 High Injection

+- When is the forward bias high enough to make the definitions of minority and majority carriers obsolete?
-- What is the high injection condition in a p-n diode?
+- What is the High Injection region?
-- How does high injection affect current-voltage characteristics?
+- How does high injection affect current-voltage characteristics? draw qualitatively a current voltage plot.

 #### III.3.3 Generation and Recombination Currents

+* Why does recombination happen when a forward bias is applied and generation happen when a reverse bias is applied?

 ##### III.3.3.1 Forward Bias

 - What role does recombination play in the forward bias region?
-- How is the recombination current calculated?
+- What three regions can be found in the J-V characteristic for the total forward bias current?
+Why?

 ##### III.3.3.2 Reverse Bias

-- What are the sources of reverse current in a p-n diode?
 - Why does the reverse current increase with increasing reverse bias?
+- By what is the total reverse current given?
+What term dominates for a large or small bandgap material?

 #### III.3.4 Junction Breakdown

 ##### III.3.4.1 Zener Effect

 - What is the Zener breakdown mechanism?
-- How does quantum mechanical tunneling contribute to Zener breakdown?
+- How big is the field for Zener breakdown to occur?
+How much volt then can be put on a Si or Ge semiconductor?
+- What happens with this voltage if the temperature increases?

 ##### III.3.4.2 Avalanche Breakdown

 - How does impact ionization lead to avalanche breakdown?
+Explain the physical mechanism.
-- Under what conditions does avalanche breakdown occur?
+- When does avalanche breakdown mathematically occur?
+- How is breakdown voltage related to doping concentrations and bandgap?
+- Why can diodes be made that break down with zero temperature coefficient (no temperature dependence)?

 #### III.3.5 Current Characteristics of a p-n Diode

-- What is the general shape of the I-V curve for a p-n diode?
-- How do forward and reverse characteristics differ?
+- What is the general shape of the I-V curve for a p-n diode for forward and reverse bias?
+Explain.
+- What is the ideality factor that can be used to represent the current mechanisms in the forward bias?

 ---